 A traditional Morning Prayer using contemporary language (Common Worship, this service embraces the value of worshiping within a familiar structure, enjoying traditional liturgy and celebrating hymns new and old.

-Tea and coffee are served in the PEC opposite the church after the service, to enable congregations from the traditional and contemporary services to spend time together.
+Tea and coffee are served in St Peter's Hall next to the church after the service, to enable congregations from the traditional and contemporary services to spend time together.

-We also enjoy family worship at Ignyte, held at 11am on the 2nd Sunday of the month in the PEC.
+We also enjoy family worship at Ignyte, held at 11am on the 2nd Sunday of the month in St Peter's Hall.
 This interactive service not only appeals to children and youth but also offers a different perspective for adults.

 We offer a wide range of worship, learning and social activities for the younger members of our congregation, both through regular groups and ad-hoc events.